-For information on the transport attributes for HTTP and WebSphere MQ, see Writing Artix Contracts.
+For information on the transport attributes for HTTP and WebSphere MQ see Binding and Transports, C++ Runtime.

 Example 6 shows a route using attribute-based rules based on HTTP header attributes.
-Only messages sent to the server whose UserName is equal to JohnQ will be passed through to the destination port.
+Only messages sent to the server whose userName is equal to JohnQ will be passed through to the destination port.